-(Mark C one) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 5 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-50107 DAYBREAK OIL AN ID CAS INC (Exact name of registrant as spec , Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 110 01 N. Argonne Road, Suite A 211, Spokane Valley, WA 99212 (Address of principal executive offices) (Zip code) (Former name, former address and former fiscal y year, if changed since last report) Exchan by check mark whether the registrant (1) has filed all reports required a Act of 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 days. period that the registrant was required to file such reports), pursuan by check mark whether the registrant has submitted electronic to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during nt was required to submit such files).
-Yes ☑ No □ reportin by check mark whether the registrant is a large accelerated filer, as g company, or an emerging growth company.
-See the definitions of g company," and "emerging growth company" in Rule 12b-2 of the f "large accelerated filer," "accelerated filer," "smaller Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company ✓ Emerging growth company \square nerging growth company, indicate by check mark if the registrant hat ing with any new or revised financial accounting standards provided Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Act). ☐ Yes ☑ No
+(Mark One)

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended November 30, 2018

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 000-50107

+DAYBREAK OIL AND GAS, INC.

+(Exact name of registrant as specified in its charter)

+Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+1101 N. Argonne Road, Suite A 211, Spokane Valley, WA

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \square Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \blacksquare No

-At October 11, 2018 the registrant had 51,532,364 outstanding shares of \$0.001 par value common stock.
+At January 14, 2019 the registrant had 51,532,364 outstanding shares of \$0.001 par value common stock.